 Keep the Criticism Up

-Virtually every independent medical expert on the planet avers that testing, testing, testing (to be able to trace and quarantine) is the only way out of this crisis, to achieve the goal Donald himself wants: to reopen world economies.
+Virtually every independent medical expert on the planet avers that testing, testing, testing (to be able to trace and quarantine) is the only way out of this crisis, to achieve the goal Donald, himself, wants: the reopening of world economies.
 The U.S. is dangerously, embarrassingly near the bottom of per capita testing among developed nations.
 But the White House decided to cut funding support for the relatively few state and local testing sites in operation.

-Until they reversed that cockamamie decision after ferocious public backlash.
+Until they reversed that cockamamie move after ferocious public backlash.

 Why would the White House make such a stupid, callous decision in the first place?
 Many speculate.
 We might never know why.
-But it might be Oscar’s razor — you know: the simplest explanation is usually the right one.
+But it might be Oscar’s razor — you know: The simplest explanation is usually the right one.
 Maybe the administration is simply that stupid.
+Maybe Oscar always sports a nice, clean shave because he’s got a good razor.

 What we do know is that legitimate, blistering criticism is the only thing that got Donald to change his mind, to correct his colossal blunder.

-“In Unprecedented Move, Treasury Orders Trump’s Name Printed on Stimulus Checks” (The Washington Post, April 15, 2020)
+“In Unprecedented Move, Treasury Orders Trump’s Name Printed on Stimulus Checks” (The Washington Post headline, April 15, 2020)

-President Trump initially wanted his lie-detector-graph of an over-sexed Sharpie signature on each government Economic Impact Payment check.
-But the law said a president was not authorized to sign Treasury payments.
+President Trump initially wanted his lie-detector-graph of an over-sexed-Sharpie signature on each government Economic Impact Payment check.
+But the law says a president is not authorized to sign Treasury payments.
 So he settled for having his name printed on the memo line, the spot where Aunt Evelyn writes “Congratulations!” on your high school graduation gift check.

 Connecting in the language of the common woman and man, U.S. Treasury Secretary Steven Mnuchin assured struggling out-of-work Americans that their “bridge liquidity” remittance of $1,200 per adult will be disbursed as planned and that it’s intended to hold them over for 10 weeks.

-This transparent presidential promotion thing has never been done before in the history of IRS refunds or government stimulus/reimbursement checks.
-The president believes he can fool people into thinking the money comes from him.
+This transparent presidential promotion thing never has been done before in the history of IRS refunds or government stimulus/reimbursement checks.
+The president believes he can fool people into thinking the money comes from, or because of, him.
 And he gets the free advertising benefit for his reelection campaign.
 It likely will delay checks at least several days for desperate citizens who need them.